-One should note well that the condition as understood by Hans Asperger was not limited to those of normal or higher intelligence, contrary to the current concept of .
+One should note well that the condition as understood by Hans Asperger was not limited to those of normal or higher intelligence, contrary to the current concept of Asperger syndrome.
 There is no mention of it occurring more often on one side of the intelligence spectrum than on the other.
-Although there is the connection with intellectuals in the family history, the sufferers of the condition themselves were not as a rule highly intelligent, again contrary to the current popular image of .
+Although there is the connection with intellectuals in the family history, the sufferers themselves were not as a rule highly intelligent, again contrary to the current popular image of the condition.

 Hans Asperger emphasizes repeatedly that the symptoms are remarkably constant across the spectra of intelligence and character, that the condition is unmistakably uniform.
 However, the children themselves, their problems, and their life prospects vary greatly, depending on intelligence and character.